junxit/us-congress-bills-116/bill.md

     - **(A)** support for curated genomics, epigenomics, and all other relevant omics databases, including plant and microbial databases, that are available to researchers to carry out engineering biology research;
     - **(B)** development of standards for such databases, including for curation, interoperability, and protection of privacy and security;
     - **(C)** support for the development of computational tools, including artificial intelligence tools, that can accelerate research and innovation using such databases; and
-    - **(D)** an inventory and assessment of all Federal Government omics databases to identify opportunities for consolidation and inform investment in such databases as critical infrastructure for the engineering biology research enterprise;
+    - **(D)** an inventory and assessment of all Federal government omics databases to identify opportunities for consolidation and inform investment in such databases as critical infrastructure for the engineering biology research enterprise;
   - **(3)** sustained support for the development, optimization, and validation of novel tools and technologies to enable the dynamic study of molecular processes in situ, including through—
     - **(A)** research conducted at Federal laboratories;
     - **(B)** grants to investigators at institutions of higher education and other nonprofit research institutions; and